Fable for Tomorrow and Today—Rachel Carson's Silent Spring

 Students will summarize the words of Rachel Carson and describe the impact one woman writer had on the world and our environment by reading Part I of Rachel Carson's Silent Spring and Al Gore's 1994 introduction to the latest printing of the book.

 The learner will:

-- use strategies for reading non-fiction to read and comprehend Rachel Carson's first chapter and Al Gore's 1994 introduction to Silent Spring.
+- use strategies for reading non-fiction to read and comprehend Rachel Carson's first chapter (available online) and Al Gore's 1994 introduction to Silent Spring.

 - through reading, identify and clarify his or her personal beliefs about the environment.

 - articulate those beliefs through class discussion and writing.

 - understand the impact that one person, through writing, can have on the world.